luxfi/node/vms/platformvm/docs/block_formation_logic.md

 # Block Composition and Formation Logic

-AvalancheGo v1.9.0 (Banff) slightly changes the way the P-chain selects transactions to be included in next block and deals with block timestamps.
+LuxGo v1.9.0 (Banff) slightly changes the way the P-chain selects transactions to be included in next block and deals with block timestamps.
 In this brief document we detail the process and the changes.

 ## Apricot